davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

-﻿# ASP.NET Core MVC to Api
+﻿# ASP.NET Core MVC as Api

 * By default ASP.NET Core doesn't allow a single controller action to handle request/response for both Mvc and Api requests or allow an Api request to bind to Body + Route/Query.
 This library allows you to do so.
 * The [ApiErrorFilterAttribute] is gives similar functionality to the [ClientErrorResultFilter](https://github.com/aspnet/AspNetCore/blob/c565386a3ed135560bc2e9017aa54a950b4e35dd/src/Mvc/Mvc.Core/src/Infrastructure/ClientErrorResultFilter.cs) that is applied when a controller is decorated with [ApiController](https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-2.2#multipartform-data-request-inference) but it only handles request which don't have Accept header = text/html.